edgerunner/elm-behavioral/README.md

 #### Bonus features
 If you feel like it you can add some of the following:

-- make the display of who has won nice looking/fancy (design is your choice)
+- use styling and/or animation to enhance the user experience
 - make it possible to select the size of grid on the starting screen (smallest is 3x3, but you can choose any n x n higher than that)
 - persist game state between refreshes